zmeyers21/datasite/README.md

  - Run the command `git clone https://github.com/zmeyers21/datasite.git` to get started
  - Run `npm i` to install the needed dependencies

+## Development server

+Run `ng serve` for a dev server, and navigate to `http://localhost:4200/`.
+Or, alternatively, run `npm run open` and a browser should open for you.

 ## Navigating the application